mxr612/Notes/Abnormal Psychology/Assessment of Mental Health Problems.md

-# 3. Assessment of Mental Health Problems
+---
+Course: PSYG2500 Abnormal Psychology
+---

-## Introduction to Basic Elements in Assessment
+## 1. Introduction to Basic Elements in Assessment

 Interaction of **Importance of trust and rapport** and **Impact on assessment** process.

-### Identification of presenting problem
+### 1.1.
+Identification of presenting problem

 - Situational or pervasive?
 - Duration?